 Integrative care.
 Using a combination of conventional Western medicine and alternative medicine, integrative care can decrease the reliance on oral medications by using treatments such as massage, acupuncture, anti-inflammatory diets, and exercise.

 Medical marijuana.
 This pain treatment has very limited clinical research to support its use.
-Medical marijuana is legal in certain states for limited number of conditions, such as rheumatoid arthritis and spinal cord injuries and diseases.
+Medical marijuana is legal in certain states for a limited number of conditions, such as rheumatoid arthritis and spinal cord injuries and diseases.
 (Approved conditions vary by state.)

 While not common, a few opioid medications are administered through the nose or rectum.